 If your organic garden is particularly large, you might consider investing in a wheelbarrow and shovel.
 This will help you move soil and mulch with ease.

-Now that you have all the materials let's get down to the business of building your organic garden.
+Now that you have all the materials, it’s time to unleash your inner green thumb and start building your own organic garden.

 Step 1: Soil preparation